circlefin/verite-credential-utils/README.md

-## Credential Faucet
+# Credential Utils

-This is a service for issuing Verite credentials for testing purposes, useful for hackathons, local integrations, etc.
+This is a service for issuing and verifying Verite credentials for testing purposes, useful for hackathons, local integrations, etc.

 ## Getting Started